Welcome to Year 3 2017-18

 The children will be tested every Thursday and new sheets given out for the following week.
 The score is out of thirty and includes both multiplication and division facts for the appropriate times table(s).
 Rapid recall of multiplication and division facts is a crucial aspect of fluency and success within mathematical work.
 It is an expectation that children leave Year 3 with rapid recall of multiplication and division facts up to and including the eight times table.

 Year 3 End of Year Expectations

 PE this half-term is on Monday and Thursday afternoon.
-Gymnastics will be taught by Mrs Burton on Monday and netball will be taught by Mrs Wray on Thursday.
-Both an indoor and outdoor PE kit is required in school - an indoor kit for gymnastics and an outdoor kit for netball.
-An indoor PE kit consists of a white t-shirt, black shorts and pumps and an outdoor kit consists of long black trousers, a long-sleeved dark top and trainers.
+Football will be taught by Mrs Burton on Monday and tag rugby will be taught by Mrs Wray on Thursday.
+We will endeavour to teach both football and tag rugby outside but there may be times when weather conditions make this impossible.
+For this reason, both an indoor and outdoor PE kit are required in school.
+An indoor PE kit consists of a white t-shirt, black shorts and pumps.
+An outdoor kit consists of a white t-shirt, long black trousers, a long-sleeved dark top and trainers.
 Outdoor PE cannot be done in pumps.
-No jewellery of any kind may be worn for PE.
-If your child has pierced ears please remove earrings on PE days.
+If your child has pierced ears, please remove earrings on PE days.
 Only newly pierced ears may be covered with plasters.
 Long hair must be tied back.
 Children in Year 3 do not attend swimming sessions with school.

 Please contact the school office to make an appointment if you would like to speak to us about the contents of this newsletter or indeed any other matter.
 For reasons of safeguarding, children must be supervised as they enter the classroom at the start of the school day and as they leave in the afternoon.
 This means it is not practically possible for adults welcoming or dismissing the children to speak at length to family members - we do appreciate your understanding with regard to this.